cojamalo/DATA-DUKE-Linear-Reg-1/README.md

 ### Please visit https://cojamalo.github.io/DATA-DUKE-Linear-Reg-1/reg_model_project.html to properly view the project html file.

 ### Introduction to the Data
-From the Future 500 Assignment:
+From "Data Analysis Project Information":

 The data set is comprised of 651 randomly sampled movies produced and released before 2016.